 With new antibiotic rules, the importance of proper weaning strategies, nutrition and management practices will be more important than ever before.

 For the last 50 years, Ralco has been helping beef producers use natural alternatives to keep their cows and calves healthy and focused on converting nutrients to growth.
 All products use patented approaches in essential oils, prebiotics and microbial processes that do not require a VFD or GFI 263.

-Fight Strong® for Cattle is a natural feed additive containing patented Microbial Catalyst®, Microfused® Essential Oils and Actifibe® Prebiotic that helps get calves on feed fast and supports the immunity of animals during times of stress with weaning.
+Fight Strong® Pellet is a natural feed additive containing patented Microbial Catalyst®, Microfused® Essential Oils and Actifibe® Prebiotic that helps get calves on feed fast and supports the immunity of animals during times of stress at weaning.

-See how a cow/calf producer in Iowa uses Fight Strong for Cattle at weaning to lower stress and keep calves healthy.
+See how a cow-calf producer in Iowa used Fight Strong at weaning to lower stress and keep calves healthy.